agungTuanany/Javascript-data-structure-and-algorithm/chapter-1-mastering-Big-O-notation/README.md

 The function is not efficient, Because if you look this function we're looping through the entire array to find `nemo`.
-Remember we had the `everyone1` array with about 19 different characters or objects.
-Well `nemo` was the fourth member on the array.
-And when we run this function we found `nemo`, but the funny things is this function **_ran 10 times not four times_**.
+Remember we had the `everyone1` array with about 10 different characters or objects.
+Well `nemo` was the _fourth member on the array_; And when we run this function we found `nemo`, but the funny things is this function **_ran 10 times not four times_**.
 We already find `nemo`, all after find `nemo` run pretty wasteful.